 - Later in the movie, Tawny, the costume designer, also faints briefly upon learning that Montana Moorehead used to be a man.

 - Fallen-on-Hard-Times Job: Jeffrey's dinner theater gig, the nadir of his career after being fired from The Sun Also Sets.

 - Family Relationship Switcheroo: Lori has grown up believing that her mother was Celeste's twin sister Simone, and that her parents died in an accident when she was a baby.
 When Celeste reveals that Simone never existed and Lori is actually her daughter, and that Jeffrey is Lori's father, Lori and Jeffrey are both outraged at Celeste for lying to them for twenty years and horrified that they had been romantically attracted to each other.

 - Fanservice: Courtesy of Ariel and Bolt (Paul Johansson).

 - Jeffrey's bad eyesight is hinted at when he accidentally walks into David's office, believing it to be his dressing room, then squints at the name on the door; he is also clearly trying to hide his glasses during his first conversation with Lori.
 His bad eyesight and vanity regarding his glasses cause the climactic Live Episode to derail when he cannot read the teleprompter.

-- Clues to Montana's identity are sprinkled throughout the film.
-For example, her dressing room is full of gay iconography, like Judy Garland in The Wizard of Oz.
+- Clues to Montana's past are sprinkled throughout the film.
+Her dressing room is full of gay iconography, like Judy Garland in The Wizard of Oz.

 - From Nobody to Nightmare: From Montana's perspective - she's starting to get Celeste off the show when from out of nowhere Lori begins to become even more popular.